 But some kids are more sensitive.
 One of our son’s struggles with the noise of fireworks.
 He takes a iPad with him and holds it up to his ears so it masks some of the sound a bit.
 Both Mummy Est.2014 and A Curious Journey use ear defenders to help block it out too.

 We also take extra care with keeping warm and dry.
-The temperature drops quick in the evening and an extra blanket over a wheelchair or buggy can be vital.
-Last year it rained during the display so have the right gear with you.
 Some kids with sensory issues also don’t understand when they are too cold and it’s easy to get a chill you are just watching fireworks.
+The temperature drops quickly in the evening and an extra blanket over a wheelchair or buggy can be vital.
+And because it’s the UK, it could rain so have the right gear with you.